Machx/MockNetworking/README.md

 ## Installation

 MockNetworking is available for integration into Xcode through the Swift Package Manager.
+Point to `https://github.com/Machx/MockNetworking.git` in Xcode when adding the new package.

 ## Basic Usage